lumentut/db2_query/README.md

 At **Db2Query::Type::Binary**, the data `unpacked` by `serialize` method before sending to the database and do `deserialize` operation to `pack` the database returned data.
 QueryDefinition can be used as **Query Schema** where the **field types** of a query are outlined.
 The field-type written in QueryDefinition has to follow the **Field Type Convention**.

 A QueryDefinitions reside in `app_root/app/queries/definitions` directory.
-It is automatically created when you create your query by using run `rails g query query_name` [**generator**](#33-generator) command.
+It is automatically created when you create your query by running `rails g query query_name` [**generator**](#33-generator) command.
 The QueryDefinitions class can be defined as follow:
 ```ruby
 # app_root/app/queries/definitions/your_query_definitions.rb
 module Definitions